Our round up of the best family friendly swimming pools in Florence, Italy. A must have list to survive the scorching hot Tuscan summer with kids.

 I have always loved the Divine comedy (in Italy, we study it in school) but the reason I am mentioning these rivers has nothing to do with literature or with the fact that I am in Dante’s hometown.
 One of these infernal rivers has given its name to the heat wave that is currently making Italy boil: Phlegeton.

 Florence is notoriously hot in the summer: located in a valley surrounded by hills, its summers usually bring temperatures around the 35 degrees mark, but this year the heat is much more pronounced than usual: Phlegeton (or Flegetonte as it is called here) is bringing temperatures of 37 – 38 degrees C in the shade and you might not think so, but these 3 additional degrees make a huge difference.
 It is, honestly, extremely hot.

-In Florence, there are many swimming pools and in the last few days we tried a few of them, two in Florence city and one on the hills just outside the city.
+Thankfully there are many family friendly swimming pools in Florence and in the last few days we tried a few of them, two in Florence city and one on the hills just outside the city.
 Here is what we thought of them.

 This is the first family friendly swimming pool we have tried, after reading great reviews about it on numerous Florentine websites.

 The swimming pool is inside Parco delle Cascine, a big green area beside Florence historical centre, and in terms of location and grounds is absolutely gorgeous.
 The main building, where the reception and the cafe are, is a typical Tuscan villa and the actual pools are beautiful.
 The main one has deep water and is perfect for swimming and the smaller one, connected with the first one, is shallower (about 120 cm) and suitable for children.

 The pool has a reasonably well-stocked cafe and in principle is the perfect place for a relaxing day, but, unfortunately, there is one element that, for us, was a big downside: junior summer camps.